-Market risk is the risk of adverse financial impacts resulting directly or indirectly from fluctuations in interest rates, foreign currency exchange rates and inflation.
-Market risk arises due to fluctuations in both the value of liabilities and investments held.
+The Company's exposure to market risk arises from the risk of adverse financial impacts resulting directly or indirectly from fluctuations in interest rates, foreign currency exchange rates and inflation.
+Market risk arises due to fluctuations in both the value of liabilities and value of assets held.